-(2) Any person who on July 1, 2009 had a water supply system to which this chapter applies shall register within 6 months of the effective date of this subsection [legislative reference bureau inserts date].
+(2) Any person who on July 1, 2009 had a water supply system to which this chapter applies shall register within six months after the effective date of this subsection [legislative reference bureau inserts date].

 (3) Registration is required for each property and each public water system.